biosustain/autoprot/README.rst

 -fasta       [file] **mandatory** specify the FASTA file with the proteome sequences.
 -totalProt   [file] **mandatory** specify the file with total protein amount for each sample.
 Optional to include the cell volume to be used for each sample.
 -SpecLib     [file] (mandatory for "DIA" mode) specify the file with the spectral library for the "DIA" mode.
--BGSfasta    [file] (mandatory for "directDIA" mode with Spectronaut) specify the FASTA file in .BGSfasta format, which is required for the "directDIA" mode using Spectronaut (not open source).
+-BGSfasta    [file] (mandatory for "directDIA" mode with Spectronaut) specify the FASTA file in .BGSfasta format, which is required for the "directDIA" mode using Spectronaut (commercial).
 -ISconc      [file] (mandatory for "label" and "unlabel" approaches) specify the file with the absolute concentrations of each standard peptide ("label" approach) or protein ("unlabel" approach).

 Specific input data